-Students in the Patient Care Technician (PCT) program who possess active, current healthcare certifications may be eligible to receive credit for prior learning for some PCT courses.
+Students in the Patient Care Technician program who possess active, current healthcare certifications may be eligible to receive credit for prior learning for some Patient Care Technician (PCT) and/or Medical (MED) courses.
 Students requesting credit for prior learning must provide evidence of their active certification(s) to the Department Chair for review.

-Patient Care Technician students may test out of Human Biology, Medical Terminology, and/or Introduction to Psychology by taking a formal Challenge Examination for credit.
+Patient Care Technician students may test out of Anatomy and Physiology I and II, Medical Terminology, and/or Introduction to Psychology by taking a formal Challenge Examination for credit.
 Challenge Examinations may only be attempted once for each course and may not be taken for any courses in which the student received a failing grade in a previous term.
 Students may not attempt to test out of courses in which they are currently enrolled.